 My partner can be verbally, or even physically abusive.
 They shout or swear at me.
 I feel terrified of them.
 I feel forced to have sex or consent to do things I do not really feel comfortable with.
 They are psychologically abusive.
 I feel sure that this is not right at all, but they seem to convince me I am not thinking straight.
 I feel like I cannot trust my sense of reality and I am worried I am losing my mind.
 I sometimes tell them how I feel, but they seem to be able to charm me to thinking everything is OK.
 Even worse I really want everything to be OK.

-If any of the above apply to you and you feel that it may be useful to think about all of this with someone you can call me at 07805945233 or email me to discuss arranging a consultation for you and your partner, or just you initially.
+If any of the above apply to you and you feel that it may be useful to think about all of this with someone you can [contact]me to discuss arranging a consultation for you and your partner, or just you initially.
 My West London Couples therapy practice is 2 minutes from High Street Kensington and within easy reach from from Notting Hill, Holland Park, Earl's Court, Fulham, Hammersmith, Gloucester Road.